 Wildland fires can directly impact an area's economy.
-A majority of the CWPP consists of large ranches, multi-acre residential developments, unincorporated communities, ranchettes and Homeowners Associations.
+A majority of the CWPP consists of large ranches, multi-acre residential developments, ranchettes, Homeowners Associations and unincorporated communities.
 Numerous residents return during the summer months, the primary wildfire season in Colorado.
 Economic losses will occur if residents are unable to work due to wildfires.
-Additional economic suffering could result because the area is served by only one major road--State Highway 17, which could be closed in a wildfire.